Zobarshad/Prog270-Arshad/AllTest/OrangePudding.md

 -  Heavy Cream 375 ml or 1 1/2 cups
 -  milk 375 ml 375 ml or 1 1/2 cups
 -  Suger 1/2 cups
--  Orange or Lemon zest  1 tblsp

 ## Method:

--  Mix all the ingredients and bake it for 45 minites at 350 Fh.
+-  Mix all the ingredients and bake it for 45 minites at 350 degree FH.
--  Zest 2 oranges or lemon for extra flavoring.
 -  Chill overnight or 4 hours mininmum.